PeterOeClausen/Thesis/README.md

 ## Installing and running the server:
 Be sure that you have SQL Server running.

 Open the 'ObjectCubeServer.sln' solution file in Visual Studio.
-This can be found in ./ObjectCubeServerNetCore2\ObjectCubeServer/
+This can be found in the './ObjectCubeServerNetCore2/ObjectCubeServer/' directory.

 Right-click the Solution in the Solution Explorer and click 'Rebuild Solution'.
 This will download all the NuGet packages needed.